View James Malaro's Obituary on MyEasternShoreMD.com and share memories

 |

-CENTREVILLE - James Charles Malaro Jr. passed away April 22, 2019, at his home in Centreville, MD, at the age of 84, after a short illness.
-Jim was the son of James Charles Malaro Sr. and Helen Rossomondo Malaro, of West Haven, CT.
+CENTREVILLE - James Charles Malaro Jr. passed away April 22, 2019, at his home in Centreville, Md., at the age of 84, after a short illness.
+Jim was the son of James Charles Malaro Sr. and Helen Rossomondo Malaro of West Haven, Conn.

 He was a father, grandfather, brother, scientist, artist and environmentalist.
 He was a man that was always asking how and why, and wanted to know how things worked.
 He keenly observed our world and was fascinated by it.

-He was preceded in death by his wife of 56 years, Marie, in 2018; and is survived by Lamont, his standard poodle; son, James and his wife Megan, of Stevensville, MD; daughter, Amy Malaro Neff, and her husband Joe, and their children: Raymond and Bryana, of Warrington, PA; his brothers: David Malaro and his wife Nancy, of Revere, MA; and Richard Malaro, of Milford, CT.
+He was preceded in death by his wife of 56 years, Marie, in 2018; and is survived by Lamont, his standard poodle; son, James and his wife Megan of Stevensville, Md.; daughter, Amy Malaro Neff and her husband Joe, and their children, Raymond and Bryana, of Warrington, Pa.; his brothers, David Malaro and his wife Nancy of Revere, Mass., and Richard Malaro of Milford, Conn..

 In lieu of flowers, do something nice for someone.